howzitcal/jika/README.md

  - `--git_email "john@doe.tech"`: **(Optional)** Set git email
  - `--slack`: **(Optional)** Install a necessary evil from flathub as flatpak
  - `--kooha`: **(Optional)** Install Screen Recorder with mic support and set the shortcut as `Shift + Super + R`
+ - `--no_clear`: Does not clear the script output after the script is finished.

 #### Example with all args:
 ```bash